|Application deadline:||International applications (non-EU) 25 July 2014 UK and EU applications 29 August 2014|

 * You will join an extensive medieval research community.
 Glasgow has active charter and chronicle research groups in medieval studies, a reading group and regular staff-student seminars.
 The annual Edwards Lecture is the keynote event in the calendar of this scholarly community

-All of our History Masters are built around a hands-on research training course, a core course on how the discipline has evolved and other courses focusing on your technical skills and other abilities like languages and palaeography.
+Our History Masters are built around a hands-on research training course, specialised courses on historical and theoretical themes, and other courses developing your technical skills and other abilities like languages and palaeography.

 If you choose to study Scottish History, there will be a guided selection of courses that will provide you with the specialised knowledge in that field.
 You will be taught through a series of seminars and workshops.
 Internationally recognised historians give guest lectures throughout the year.